 Colleen and the QED National management team successfully deliver solutions to a broad range of customers.
 Her notable experience as entrepreneur, technology manager, and engineer provides proven leadership to QED’s dedicated team.

 “There is nothing more important to QED National than ensuring your business is properly supported from an IT perspective,” states Colleen.
 “We understand this, specialize in providing a range of IT offerings, and care about our clients, partners, employees, and community.”
 Listen to Colleen’s message here.

-In 2013, QED National was recognized as a top 50 Woman-Owned Business in New York State by Diversity Business (DiversityBusiness.com).
-And, for seven consecutive years (2009, 2010, 2011, 2012, 2013, 2014 and 2015), QED National earned the honor of being listed on Inc. Magazine’s 5000 Fastest Growing Firms.
+In 2018, Colleen and QED National were recognized with a top 50 Public Service Recognition award by City & State.
+Furthermore, for nine consecutive years, QED National earned the honor of being listed on Inc. Magazine’s 5000 Fastest Growing Firms.

 Values and Commitment

 Colleen’s leadership and accomplishments are steeped in the values driving the mission of QED National: provide the best technology-based business solutions and present them on a consistent foundation of integrity, respect, dedication, and diligence.
 “Our team invests time to understand our client’s environment, processes, and requirements,” adds Colleen.
 “Perhaps that’s why over 95% of our clients work with us more than once.”